Xebind/CCTrial/README.md

 Run under command:    python trial1.py

-In test2 we have a simple webapp that connects to the API https://pokeapi.co/ and displays all the starter mons.
+In minimal-test2 we have a minimal webapp that connects to the API https://pokeapi.co/ and displays all the starter mons.
-I also added a little quizz and modified an old AI program I had and added it to the mix.
+It's just a minimal version so it's easy to check the code in the API part.
 As it is a really simple webapp we won't need to open a server or a framework like Django, just open index.html with your favourite browser and enjoy.
 Make sure your internet connection is fine, otherwise it won't connect to the API.

+In test2 we have a more developed version of the minimal-test2 SPA .
+It has the same required functionality but adding some features and styling, such as a little quizz and modified an old AI program I had and added it to the mix.
+As it is still a really simple SPA webapp we won't need to open a server or a framework like Django, just open index.html with your favourite browser and enjoy.
+Make sure your internet connection is fine, otherwise it won't connect to the API.
 You can also view the page in https://xebind.github.io/, where it will be hosted for some time.

-In minimal-test2 we modified test2 so it only displays the mons on a click, again connecting to the API.
-It's just a minimal version so it's easy to check the code in the API part.
-Again, just open the file index.html with your browser and making sure the internet works fine the app should work.